feltus/ModelProteinSwissModel/README.md

 #### Step A.
 Find the SARS-Cov-2 Spike protein by searching the NCBI proteindatabasewith this PDB identifier: ‘7C01_B’.
 Grab the FASTA sequence and save on the Linux desktop in a text file.
 Call it something like ‘7C01_B.fasta’.
 #### Step B.
 Go to SWISS-MODEL at  https://swissmodel.expasy.org/ .
 Paste you’re your sequence and start a model build.
-Once complete, examine your model and paste the ‘Model Results’ into a plain text file file with o spaces in the file name and upload to Canvas.
+Once complete, examine your model.
+Does it make sense?

 ## References
 [1] https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/class-architecture-topology-homology